-In this guide, we’ll show you how to quickly and easily change a photo’s date and time on iPhone and iPad.
+In this guide, we’ll show you how to take advantage of the feature on iPhone and iPad.

 You may never need to change the date and time on images captured with your iPhone or iPad themselves — unless, for instance, you want to group together photos captured in one location over several days.
 But you may want to do it when importing photos from other sources.